ChenMengjie/lightHippo/README.md

 The main function is `lightHIPPO`, with following arguments:
 - `dat` input data matrix (dense or sparse)
-- `K.round` maximum number of rounds
+- `K.round` maximum number of rounds, if you need M clusters, set K.round = M - 1
 - `initial.labels` The initial group labels to start with.
 The default is NULL.
 This is useful for the situation that you wish to perform sub-clustering on existing group labels.
 When initial labels are provided, initial.round will be forced to 0.
 - `initial.round` HIPPO rounds using a subset of features, default is 0
 - `stop_at` when initial.round > 0, each round will select up to this number of features for clustering and it will not go over all the features